A progressive replatforming strategy for modernisation and innovation

 Plus, the cost of ownership, profits, and revenue of specific disciplines – for example, email marketing, customer service, CRM, and PIM – become more visible.
-Compared to a monolith where the cost of the ITSM platform is treated as a lump sum business overhead.
+Compared to a monolith, where the cost of that single technology platform is treated as a lump sum business overhead.

 Sounds challenging.
 How do we implement it?

 The thought of jumping ship and abandoning legacy infrastructure can be hair-raising.

 You may be tied into lengthy contracts, have a sizeable skills gap, or lack supporting infrastructure.
 Your C-suite may be wary of the costs, delays and difficulty of building something bespoke.

 But in reality, delivering value by progressively replatforming can be faster than swapping your old monolith for a new one.
 Switching monoliths can take years, whereas composable solutions are quickly delivered with a Minimum Viable Product (MVP) and built up as you add the rest of the components.